 The Fall of the Openweb: Despite early successes, the open internet eventually faced a decline, marked by the erosion of its ideological foundations and the resurgence of closed, centralized platforms, the #dotcons.
 One key factor in this decline was the failure of many openweb projects to align with the dominant ideology of the web itself.
 The pushing of non-native common sense.
 While some projects embraced the principles of trust-based anarchism and decentralized governance, others veered towards more hierarchical and exclusionary models.

-Challenges and Opportunities: In the face of these challenges, grassroots activists now grapple with the complexities of navigating a digital landscape that is increasingly hostile to their values and principles.
-The siloed nature of many media projects presents a barrier to collective action and solidarity, limiting their impact and longevity.
+Challenges and Opportunities: In the face of these challenges, grassroots activists grapple with the complexities of navigating a landscape that is hostile to their values and principles.
+The siloed nature of many media projects are a barrier to collective action and solidarity, limiting their impact and longevity.
 However, there are also opportunities for resistance and resilience, through the cultivation of networks based on mutual aid and cooperation like the #OMN

-Conclusion: The trajectory of grassroots activism in the UK over the past four decades reflects the broader shifts and tensions within the digital realm.
-The rise and fall of the openweb mirror the struggles of activists to carve out spaces for dissent and resistance in an increasingly corporatized and surveilled environment.
-By critically using the #4opens, examining the ideological underpinnings of internet projects and exploring alternative models of organizing, activists can work towards reclaiming the promise of a open and decentralized future.
+Conclusion: The trajectory of grassroots activism in the UK over the past four decades reflects the broader shifts and tensions within the digital path.
+The rise and fall of the openweb mirrors the struggles of activists to carve out spaces for dissent and resistance in corporatized and surveilled environments.
+By critically using the #4opens, examining the ideological underpinnings of internet projects and exploring alternative paths in organizing, activists work towards reclaiming the path of a more open and decentralized future.